Millitary-Rank Superhero/Villain Names

 - Minor Wolverine foe Commander Courage is not only a supervillain, not only a real Lieutenant-Commander in the Belgian army, but his real name is Guillaume Courage.

 - As if to mock us, Captain Cold shows up here again with a 25th Century Legacy Character known as Commander Cold - and another one in the 853rd century!

 - "Commander Cash" was an in-universe comic book superhero on Robocop The Series.

 - Major Disaster, foe of Green Lantern.

 - Major Victory of the Force of July

-- Major Force, archvillain of Captain Atom and perpetrator of the original Stuffed In The Fridge moment.
+- Major Force, a villain of Captain Atom and perpetrator of the original Stuffed in the Fridge moment.

 - Ursa Major.
 And yes, he really does hold the rank of Major.